 What is Epiphyllum?

 Orchid cactus have flat, fleshy stems with serrated edges.
 Most have a trailing appearance but since there are hundreds of cultivars, other habits can be found as well.
 In warm climates, these cacti need a bit of shade during the hottest part of the year.
-Otherwise, they need temperatures between 45 and 70 degrees Fahrenheit (7 to 21 C.).
+Otherwise, they need temperatures between 45 and 70 degrees F. (7-21 C.).
 All Epiphyllum varieties are heat lovers and cannot tolerate any freezing temperatures.

 Types of Cactus Orchid